scummvm/scummvm/doc/docportal/using_scummvm/adding_games.rst

 1. Run ScummVM to open :doc:`../using_scummvm/the_launcher`.

 2. In the Launcher window, click **Add Game**.
-This opens a file browser.
+This opens a file browser; either the system file browser or the ScummVM file browser.
 To add multiple games at once, click on the dropdown arrow next to **Add Game**, and select **Mass Add...**.

 .. image:: ../images/Launcher/add_game.png
    :class: with-shadow

 3. Use the file browser to locate the folder containing the game you wish to add.
-Double click on a folder to open it, and use **Go up** to go back up one level.

-4. Once you have selected the folder that contains the data files, click **Choose**.
+For the ScummVM file browser: Double click on a folder to open it, and use **Go up** to go back up one level.
+Once you have selected the folder that contains the data files, click **Choose**.

 .. image:: ../images/Launcher/choose_game_directory.png
    :class: with-shadow

 .. note::

-   You may choose to use your :ref:`system's file browser <guibrowser>` instead by setting this option in the Misc tab of the global settings.
+   You may choose which file browser to use by setting the **Use Native file browser  option in the :doc:`Misc <..settings/misc>` tab of the global settings.

 5. A dialog opens to allow configuration of various settings for the game.
 These can be reconfigured at any time, but for now everything should work at the default settings.
 Click **Ok**.